Logan-Fouts/PicPurge/Documentation/DevDocumentation.md

         npm install @radix-ui/react-switch
         npm install @radix-ui/react-progress
         ```
+- vite
+    3. Install vite packages by running:
+        ```terminal
+        npm install vite
+        ```

 # Starting The Development Enviroment
-### Start The API
+### Start The WebServer
-1. Change into the PicPurge/backend directory
+1. Change into the PicPurge/frontend/Picpurge directory
 2. Run:
     ```bash
-    python api.py
-    ```
-### Start The WebServer
-3. Change into the PicPurge/frontend/Picpurge directory
-4. Run:
-    ```bash
     npm run dev
     ```
 - You can access the webpage from the link provided in the terminal
-### Test With Electron
+### Start Electron
-5. Change into the root direcotry of the project
+3. Change into the root direcotry of the project
-6. Run:
+4. Run:
     ```bash
     electron electron/
     ```